 Figure out more about their behaviour, interests, and the kinds of products and services they prefer.
 It will help you put your marketing efforts in the right direction.

 You can use a heatmap for getting a comprehensive understanding of the behaviour of your visitors.
 It will help you figure out how they interact with the components of your webpage.

 Here is What You Should Keep In Mind While Conducting A/B Tests

 - Make sure that you run just one test at a time; otherwise, you may find it tough to interpret the results

 - Consider A/B testing one variable at a time for getting a clear understanding

 - Test all the essential components such as headline, videos, photos, and call-to-action, etc., one by one

 - Have only one success metric for measuring the results

 Lastly, if you think that it’s too much of a work, we ensure that you will get spectacular results for your efforts.

 If you want your business to ride the wave of digital marketing, it is important to choose your ‘partner in success’ wisely.
-Contact us to learn more. mr noe OÜ is a digital agency from the digital nation of e-Estonia, named ‘the most advanced digital society in the world’ by Wired. mr noe specializes in web design but also offers full digital services to small and medium-sized enterprises.
+Contact us to learn more. mr noe OÜ is a landing page design agency from the digital nation of e-Estonia, named ‘the most advanced digital society in the world’ by Wired. mr noe specializes in high converting landing page design but also offers full digital services to small and medium-sized enterprises.
 From consultation to implementation, we can help you with your business goals and problems in the digital age.